amulheirn/fn-snapshot-merger/README.md

 ## Prerequisites

+- Objects in the source networks must be unique.
+For example 'router1' cannot exist in both source networks.
 - Python 3.6 or higher
 - Forward Networks API credentials (key and secret)
 - Access to source and target networks